itscodezero/itszerocode/README.md

 - 👋 Hi, I’m @itszerocode or you can call me Amarjeet or just "AJ" is also fine!
 - 👀 I’m interested in ... coding obviously then also astrophysics, reading.
-- 🌱 I’m currently learning ... how to learn
+- 🌱 I’m currently learning ... this could be a n number of things.
 - 💞️ I’m looking to collaborate on ...
-React, AWS
+React, Javascript, SharePoint, AWS
 - 📫 How to reach me ... email me on itszerocode@gmail.com

 <!---